jecottrell3/bridge/README.txt

 Python3 under Linux but ought to work on any Python interpreter.

 ** deal deals

 	Deals Bridge Hands.
 Default is One.

 ** hcps deals

 	Print a High Card Distribution Graph.
 Takes one argument, the Number of Hands to Deal.
 Default is 1000, which is Too Low, but Quick.
 Try adding a Zero or Two to get Better Approximations.
 	Note that a Deal actually includes Four Hands.

+	If deals is negative, print Pair (26 cards) rather than Hand (13) Distributions.
+Note that since this chart is Symmetric, only Half of it is printed.
+For every pair that holds 17 points, there is a pair that holds 23. and so on.

 ** dist -drp deals